 Start with luggage that's made of durable, lightweight fabric that can handle tumbles like a gymnast.
-Choose pieces with a minimum of decorative hardware, zippers, caribiners and weighty structural details, all of which add weight without adding value.
+Choose pieces with a minimum of decorative hardware, zippers, caribiners and weighty structural details, all of which can add weight without adding value.

 The price of fuel (in the long term) isn't going anywhere but up, and even if you're not traveling by air the amount of weight you bring with you translates into dollars.
 When buying luggage, always consider the weight of the bag itself and when packing luggage ... lighten up a bit.

-I prefer duffle bags and knapsacks, but if the luggage carousel is any indication, the black rolling flight bag is the most popular luggage type.
+I prefer duffle bags and knapsacks, but if the luggage carousel is any indication, the black rolling flight bag is the most popular luggage style.
 Our tips can be used for either type.

 The basic packing principles remain the same no matter which luggage you use.

 Weighty objects go on the bottom or directly over the wheels, toiletry bags and shoes (wrapped in plastic) are arranged in available pockets or at the ends of a duffle and the middle space holds clothing items.

 Unpack as soon as you reach your location and hang any wrinkled items in the bathroom.
 Run hot water in the shower until the room is steamy to hasten the dewrinkling process.

 Style, color and pattern can be used to distinguish your luggage from "not-your-luggage" in crowded station houses and airports.
 If you choose black luggage, make it easier to spot on the carousel by adding some unique aspect.
 Sew on an applique', apply stickers, stencils, glitter ink or neon marker.